return42/sphkerneldoc/doc/linux_src_doc/net/batman-adv/types_h.rst

     made up by two operations (data structure update and metdata -CRC/TTVN- recalculation) and they have to be executed atomically in order to avoid another thread to read the table/metadata between those.

+bcast_bits
+    bitfield containing the info which payload broadcast originated from this orig node this host already has seen (relative to last_bcast_seqno)

 last_bcast_seqno
     last broadcast sequence number received by this host